lyanh238/VNASelf/docs/TROUBLESHOOTING.md

-# NekHealth Troubleshooting Guide
+# ViCare Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the NekHealth multi-agent system.
+This guide helps you diagnose and resolve common issues with the ViCare multi-agent system.

 ## Table of Contents